tc39/proposal-bigint-math/README.md

 would make sense with BigInts, yet they still do not support them;
 they only support regular floating-point JavaScript Numbers.

-This proposal extends those functions’ behavior to accept BigInts.
+This proposal extends those functions’ behavior to accept BigInts:
-Its philosophy is that BigInts and Numbers should **always be interchangeable by default**, **unless** that would cause silent precision loss – i.e., unless there's a strong reason they should not be.

 `abs`\
 `sign`\